mrzool/mrzool.github.io/_posts/2015-11-24-typesetting-automation.md

 {% comment %} On a side note, I've used a special command in `template.tex` to fake the date for demostration purposes.
 In the real world, the date gets generated automatically with `\today`. {% endcomment %}

 Now we're done with the creation of the document.
-Optionally, we can go further and tweak the document's look and feel easily by editing the built-in settings.
+Optionally, we can go further and tweak the document's look and feel by editing the built-in settings.

 ## Playing with the settings